stronger together

 STUDENT VOICE

-Chloe is the InclusioNado student representative.
-She is a current student at Coronado High School and has lived in Coronado her whole life.
+Chloe was born and raised in Coronado and attended Coronado Unified schools from kindergarten to 12th grade.
+She graduated from Coronado High School in June 2022.
 In Summer 2014 and Fall 2017, Chloe was a family member on Semester at Sea and traveled the world.
 After observing the global social unrest in Summer 2020, Chloe felt Coronado should respond, so she created the CUSD Address Racism petition on change.org that received almost 5,000 signatures from the Coronado community.
 Chloe is additionally a writer for the Coronado Times where she chooses to publish race-related articles relevant to the Coronado schools and community.

 STUDENT ADVOCACY